ManticoreTechnologies/manticore-trading/database/README.md

 2. Test migrations thoroughly before deployment
 3. Use type hints in your database interaction code
 4. Follow the provided examples for connection management
 5. Document any custom SQL functions or indexes in schema files
+6. Never modify the `schema_version` table directly - let the schema manager handle it